-This Annual Report on Form 20-F does not constitute an invitation to invest in Unilever shares.
+This Annual Report and Accounts does not constitute an invitation to invest in Unilever shares.
 Any decisions you make in reliance on this information are solely your responsibility.

-The information is given as of the dates specified, is not updated, and any forward-looking statements are made subject to the reservations specified in the cautionary statement on the inside back cover of the Annual Report on Form 20-F 2018.
+The information is given as of the dates specified, is not updated, and any forward-looking statements are made subject to the reservations specified in the cautionary statement on the inside back cover of this PDF.